JSTOR-Labs/plant-humanities/docs/content/cacao.md

 ### European Accounts

 To fulfill colonial agendas, the Spanish and other Europeans found themselves in need of understanding and participating in the indigenous networks and ideologies of the Americas.
 This need initially gave a measure of agency to  the  native  perspective, as reflected through the creation of texts like the Badianus.
-With the continued subjugation  and conversion of indigenous populations, we eventually lose access to this  emic  native perspective in texts of the colonial  period.
+With the continued subjugation  and conversion of indigenous populations, we eventually lose access to this  emic  native perspective in European-sponsored texts of the colonial  period.
 However, we gain access to knowledge of New World plants through European-perspective  manuscripts from the late 16th  and early 17th  centuries.
 Cacao features in several of these, but not in some one might expect.
 <var data-map title="World" data-center="23.530645, -40.108534" data-zoom="2"></var>
 <var data-map-layer
      title="Americas and Europe"